bccp/DeepUQ/README.md

 ### Examples

 As an example we take an image from the test data set (left panel), corrupt it by adding noise and masking half of it (middle panel).
-We then run our reconstruction method to find the most likely uncorrupted image given the corrupted image and our forward model (the generator).
+We then run our reconstruction method to find the most likely uncorrupted image given the corrupted image and our generative model (right panel).

 ![recon_example](/plots/4README/maskedNoise.png)